 The APR accreditation is administered by the Universal Accreditation Board, a consortium of public relations professional organizations that includes FPRA.
 The CPRC credential is only offered through FPRA.
 Accreditation and Certification are voluntary certifications.

 FPRA offers leadership opportunities to its members to help them hone and enhance their leadership skills.
 Members have the opportunity to gain experience by serving in a leadership position and working with a group of public relations professionals to lead the chapter.

 Regional and Statewide Opportunities

 The state association hosts the annual conference with assistance from all 15 chapters.
 The conference features nationally known speakers and offers members the opportunity to stay current on public relations techniques and practices and enjoy networking with other public relations professionals.

 Available positions in public relations are posted on the statewide job bank at www.fpra.org.

-FPRA offers its members an array of resources including a Web site, the bi-monthly Association newsletter, e-facts, White Papers on industry topics and issues and the annual Association membership directory.
-The Web site also includes a member’s only section and FPRA store.
+FPRA offers its members an array of resources including a website, the monthly Association newsletter, e-facts, and the annual Association membership directory.
+The website also includes a member’s only section and FPRA store.

 Membership in the network is open to any FPRA member of the association:

 Who is accredited by FPRA or a North American Public Relations Council (NAPRC) affiliated organization